 SELECT NVL(commission_pct,0), NVL(commission_pct,0)+100 FROM employees WHERE salary>13000;

 That’s all about NVL null function.
 Hope you liked the article.
-I will share in-depth explanation about other null functions in subsequent blog articles so keep tuned.
-Kindly share this on your social networking and help me reach out to more people.
+I will share an in-depth explanation about other null functions in subsequent blog articles so stay tuned.
+Kindly share this on your social network and help me reach out to more people.
 Till then take care & have a great day!